br0kenpixel/rclone-crypt-rs/README.md

 * File chunk encryption

-There is currently no nice interface with Seek.
+Seeking data block encryption streams is supported with some small limitations.